beamalsky/chivaxbot/README.md

 # 💪 ChiVaxBot

 Which Chicagoans are getting vaccinated?
-A bot for South Side Weekly.
+A bot for the [South Side Weekly](https://southsideweekly.com/).

 Uses Python, tweepy, and Heroku.
 S/o to [this post](https://dev.to/emcain/how-to-set-up-a-twitter-bot-with-python-and-heroku-1n39) by [Emily Cain](https://emcain.github.io/) for the guiding method.